ritza-co/bryntum-supabase-gantt-starter/Bryntum-gantt-supabase-react-blog.md

 ![Create project form](img/supabase_create_project_form.png)

-We'll need a reference ID and API key for the new project.
+You'll need the reference ID and API key for your new project.

 Find the reference ID in the project settings under **General**.

 ![Create project ref](img/supabase_ref_id.png)

 To find the API key, select **API** from the sidebar.
-We need the `anon` `public` project API key.
+You will see the `anon` `public` project API key.

 ![Create project anon key](img/supabase_anon.png)